📚 Accounts Guide

 - 6000 — Expenses

-In larger organizations, extended numbering systems are often used to provide greater flexibility, for example:
+In larger organizations, extended numbering systems are often used for greater flexibility, for example:

 10000000 — Assets